machinable-org/machinable/docs/index.md

   `get("regression", {"rate":0.1, "logs_": True}).launch()`

-  ... are distinct but use the exact same abstraction.
+  ... are distinct but use the same abstraction.

-  This works as machinable keeps track if you ran `regression` with `rate=0.1` before - no need to worry about names.
+  This means no need to worry about names as machinable automatically keeps track if you ran `rate=0.1` before.

   :::